-Now, prepare the wheel bearings for installation.
-Clean the interior of the wheel, including the installed bearing races.
+Bottom left: the hardened slurry is sanded to a smooth surface.
+After the usual filling and sanding, the landing gear fairings are races.
 Then grease the wheel bearings with the appropriate lubricant (Aeroshell #5 or equivalent).
 The bearings have a seal of black rubber.
 This seal MUST have a coat of grease on its perimeter where it contacts the aluminum wheel.
 Insert the greased bearing sections into the wheel being sure that the rubber seals also fully insert.
 Then install the U-00710 Axle and U-00711 Spacer.

 Next, thread on the axle nut.
 The rubber seals on the bearings produce considerable drag on the wheel and tend to cause the bearings to spin with the wheel rather than remain stationary with the axle.
-The nut will need to be tightened to provide just enough frictional force on the bearings to prevent them from spinning, but not overly tightened which would place undue load on the bearings.
+The nut will need to be tight-ened to provide just enough frictional force on the bearings to prevent them from spinning, but not overly tightened which would place undue load on the bearings.
 To accomplish this, tighten the nut while rotating the wheel back and forth.
 When the bearings are fully seated and the bearings seals no longer rotate with the wheel, tighten the nut to align the next available slot /hole combination in the nut and axle.
 Install the U-00712 Axle Nut Pin by inserting the bent end of the pin into the hole in the axle and then pulling the remainder of the pin over the circular, nonhexed portion of the nut.
 At this point there may be considerable rotational wheel drag; this is normal.
 Taxiing will break in the rubber seals and, within a short time, the wheel will rotate more freely.